denis-vilyuzhanin/underscore-inheritance/README.md

 alert(person.sayHello());
 `````````

-And it is easy extends and override.
+And it is easy to extend and to override.

 ````````
 function Tourist(name, country) {